Scarrington: Heritage

 A flint sickle blade found at Scarrington in 1981 was dated to the late Neolithic age.
 There is also evidence that Scarrington was inhabited in Roman times (2nd–3rd century AD), in the shape of tools and remains of a villa.
 These were found while laying a water pipe in February/March 1991 between the village and Car Colston.
-Scarrington is noted in Domesday Book in 1086 as "Scarintone" and as belonging to the king.
+Scarrington is noted in the Domesday Book of 1086 as "Scarintone" and as belonging to the king.
 It had 27 households.

 Scarrington and Aslockton shared several landowners and could be covered by a joint enclosure act in 1781.
 The population of Scarrington was 152 in 1801, 171 in 1821, and 188 in 1831.
 The size of the village changed little from the time of enclosure up to the 20th century, when some building took place northward along Hawksworth Road.
 A few working farms remain, but most inhabitants commute to work or school.
 Scarrington was in Bingham Rural District up to 1974 and before 1894 in Bingham Wapentake.

 The village lies mainly within a conservation area, established in 1990 and extended in October 2010, which includes four listed buildings, mature trees and wide grass verges.
 There is a unique 15-ft (4.88 m) pile of horseshoes outside the Grade II listed Smithy.
 It consists of some 50,000 discarded horseshoes, and was constructed by the village blacksmith between about 1945 and 1965, while working in the adjacent Old Forge.

 The medieval Anglican parish Church of St John of Beverley, Scarrington, a 13th-century building restored by J. H. Hakewill in 1867–1869, is Grade I listed.
 The belfry has three bells dated 1450.